 A Blended and Online Course with 'Live' Tutor classes, optional Virtual Office Hours and Tutorials.
 6 x morning classes or 8 x evening classes plus self-directed learning with online support.
 Always check with Upcoming Course Schedule for start dates.

 This course comprises of 1 module.
-The duration of this module is typically 150 hours.
-This is a combination of 50 hours of Directed Learning and 100 hours of Self-directed learning.
-The 50 hours of Directed Learning takes place in Classroom Attendance and 'Live' Tutor Online Classes.
-Self-directed Learning is learner-led, and it includes self-directed study, through Lir eLearning Hub.
+The duration of this module is typically a maximum of 150 hours.
+This is a combination of Directed Learning through attending 'Live' Tutor Online Classes, as scheduled, and Self-directed learning in the Lir eLearning Hub.

 This will entail preparation and reflection time on your part.
 There are Virtual Office Hours (Lir Study Zone) throughout the week also to give you the opportunity of meeting your Tutor online, if you have any queries.